its-Moha/Fetch-Data-From-API-With-Requirement/README.md

-# 💎Fetch Rewards Take Home Test -Mobile-Engineer - Intern

-  a native Android app in Java that retrieves data from https://fetch-hiring.s3.amazonaws.com/hiring.json
+  a native Android app in Java that retrieves data from API

 # 📌Requirements